nevillejackson/Unix/antiX/04antiX25.md

 there are 'full', 'base', 'core', and 'net' downloads available, in 64 and 32 bit.
 It does not support other architectures ( eg arm).

+There is more to antiX than init systems.
+It is worth exploring.